davi-santos/davi-santos/README.md

 - :man_health_worker: I’m currently working on [Samambaia house prediction](https://github.com/davi-santos/samambaia-house-prediction) project;

 - 🔭 [O que faz um cientista de dados?](https://www.kaggle.com/code/daviribeirodossantos/o-que-faz-um-cientista-de-dados) <br>
-     "What does a data scientist do" is a kaggle notebook that contains: <br>
+     "What does a data scientist do", translated from portuguese to english, is a kaggle notebook that contains: <br>
      - A storytelling describing the main challenges to become a data scientist;
      - In the storytelling, it shows the most and more common tasks and tools of brazilian data scientists in their jobs using data visualization;
      - As a result, it was selected as one of the 10 best notebooks in Data Hackers competition.
 Also, it has more than a thousand views and 20 upvotes.